Andover-Robotics/ays-python-curriculum/.guides/content/If-Statement-Syntax-1496.md

 * a colon
 * 4 spaces of indentation for all lines of code that will run if the boolean expression is true.

+Try out the code below.
+Remember that you can use the code visualizer to see how the code works step by step.
 ```python
 if 5 > 4:
     print("1st command if true")